 ESR leads an objective of SHIVERS-V - surveillance of influenza and other respiratory viral infections among GP consultation seeking patients with acute respiratory illness.
-The aim is to measure the impact of non-pharmaceutical interventions such as border restrictions on disease burden and viral transmission, seasonality and predominant strains of influenza, respiratory syncytial virus (RSV) and other respiratory viruses in NZ.
-This substudy is also a multi-centre and multi-disciplinary collaboration among ESR, IMAC, primary care advisory group, sentinel general practices in Wellington and Auckland.
-These practices began to provide swabs for those GP patients with ARI at different time points between 14 June to 25 July 2021.
+This sub-study is also a multi-centre and multi-disciplinary collaboration among ESR, IMAC, primary care advisory group, sentinel general practices in Wellington, Auckland, and Dunedin.
+These practices began to provide swabs for those GP patients with ARI at different time points between May to June 2022.